How to Identify and Understand Your Target Market

 Meet Company A.

-Company A provides fitness classes to a town of roughly 50,000 people, half of which are college students.
+Company A provides fitness classes to a town of roughly 50,000 people, half of which are university students.
 The other half is evenly split between retired couples and young families.

 Already we can see that there are three main segments within Company A’s demographic: college students, retired couples and young families.